wodxgod/Griefing-Methods/Discovering/Domain to IP-Address.md

 $
 ```

-In the square brackets you can see the servers IPv4 address.
+In the square brackets you can see the servers IP-address.
 > Read about how to bypass IP protection at: [IP Sniffing](https://github.com/WodxTV/Griefing-Methods/blob/master/Discovering/IP%20Sniffing.md) and [SRV Records](https://github.com/WodxTV/Griefing-Methods/blob/master/Discovering/SRV%20Records.md)